edavis25/crypto-trading-resources/poloniex/README.md

 ### Credits:
 This is an adapted version of Poloniex's recommended PHP wrapper class created by Compcentral - [link here](https://pastebin.com/iuezwGRZ)
 ### Revised Version Author Notes:
 As noted above, the original author (Compcentral) created the foundation and groundwork for this code.
 However, Compcentral's version did not include all of the functionality provided by the Poloniex API.
-Most notably, the functionalities for margin trading, lending, and account balance/address information was not included.
+Most notably, the functionalities for margin trading, lending, and account balance/address information were not included.
 I simply expanded upon Compcentral's work with additional functions to incorporate more of the functionality provided by the Poloniex API (a list of my additions/edits can be found as a comment at the top of the class file).

 The full documentation for the API can be found [here](https://poloniex.com/support/api/)